Cinq á Sept Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Yellow Chartreuse: This is a liqueur made in France with over a hundred herbs and plants, spices, sugar, and alcohol.
-For a mocktail version of this drink, try winter herb syrup in place of the Yellow Chartreuse.
+Yellow Chartreuse: This is a liqueur made in France with over a hundred herbs and plants, spices, sugar, alcohol, and water.

 Tonic Bitters: This is a food product made with quinine, botanicals, and alcohol.
-We used The Bitter Truth Tonic Bitters.
+I used The Bitter Truth Tonic Bitters.

 Lemon Twist: This is the peel of a lemon that has been twisted into a corkscrew shape.